TSIA’s Newest Member Program: Community Benchmark Is Now Live!

 TSIA members who want more information can check out this OnDemand webcast which goes into detail on each survey question and how to participate.
 Hopefully by our Spring conference I’ll have some initial data to share.

 Hope to have you join the community benchmark program.
-And thanks for reading!Explore posts in the same categories: self-service comment below, or link to this permanent URL from your own site.
+And thanks for reading!self-service comment below, or link to this permanent URL from your own site.